-Age of Wonders: Shadow Magic is a stand alone sequel to Age of Wonders II: The Wizard's Throne.
-Like in...
+Age of Wonders: Shadow Magic is a stand-alone sequel to Age of Wonders II: The Wizard's Throne.
+Like its predecessors,...

 After an alien attack in 2043, great technological leaps were made and space travel was significantly improved upon.
 In 2119,...